oceanobservatories-community/2025-Summer-School-Acoustics/docs/day01_ooi_jhub_setup.md

 cd 2025-Summer-School-Acoustics
 ```

-## Setting up Conda
+## Setting up `conda`
 We'll be using `conda` as the python environment manager for this summer school.
+To understand what `conda` is and why we need to use `conda`, we recommend Anaconda's [documentation](https://www.anaconda.com/docs/tools/working-with-conda/environments#why-should-i-create-a-new-environment%3F) which dives into the following benefits:
+- Isolation of dependencies
+- Reproducibility
+- Ease of management
+- Testing and development

 The OOI JupyterHub requires some set up so that `conda` works.
 These steps only need to be completed once.

 - Initialize `conda` by running `init_conda.sh` script
     - In the JupyterHub terminal, navigate to the `scripts/` directory in the cloned summer school repository.
 (Assuming that you are already in the repository type `cd scripts` in the terminal)